AurelieGIRAUD/AurelieGIRAUD.github.io/anova_multiple_linear.md

 ### ✅ Business Case

-In this project, we attempt to create a model to target future relevant customers among the current portfolio using the revenue data of their parents.
+In this project, we attempt to create a model to target future relevant customers among the current portfolio of a bank and using the revenue data of their parents.
+Two approaches are tested: ANOVA one-way and Multiple Linear Regression.

 ### 📉 Dataset